jia-von/how-to-write-effective-documentation/README.md

 Lambda Expression Assignment(C# reference)
 ========
-This repository will introduce the user to the concept of Lambda Expression using Anonymous function expressions in C#.
+This repository will introduce the user to the concept of Lambda Expression using Anonymous function expressions in C# (Microsoft, 2019a).
 Additionally, the various segments of the expression will be covered in this assignment.

 Tutorial
 --------
 Tutorial for this assignment is accessible through this link: https://docs.google.com/document/d/1BJUNUUknTwbl_AMzMKOBwxq42kDVfilccd-zPyzevkU/edit?usp=sharing

-How to use this repository:
+Instructions
 --------
-Look how easy it is to use:
+How to use this repository:

     import project
     # Get your stuff done